England. Change location

 OU level 1 modules provide core subject knowledge and study skills needed for higher education and distance learning.
 It will give you the foundation knowledge and study skills to study law at a more advanced level (OU levels 2 and 3).
 By the end of your OU level 1 studies, you will be expected to be working at the level required of first-year undergraduate students.

-If you are studying this module as part of the Bachelor of Laws (Honours) (LLB) (R81), then you will need to have studied or be studying on a previous presentation of Criminal law and the courts (W111) before you can begin W112.
+If you are studying this module as part of the Bachelor of Laws (Honours) (LLB) (R81), you will need to have studied or be studying a previous presentation of Criminal law and the courts (W111) before you can begin W112.

 Register